Doag/PL-SQL-Conventions/articles/02_code_practises.md

    )
    IS
    BEGIN
-     # Start your work here
+     # Start your work here and comment it
      null;

    EXCEPTION